DaniG2k/RubyCrawler/README.md

 ## TODO and Issues

 * Currently no flushing of stored urls or assets to a dataabse.
-Everythign is in-memory.
+Everything is in-memory.
 * Canonical links in page source not taken into account.
 * Current, only a global configuration is supported, although it would be possible to implement configuration on a per-spider basis.